z0ph/s3-backup-notifier/README.md

 # S3 Monitor

-S3 Monitor intend to check the last object(key) creation date in S3, and if its older than defined date, send email alerting.
+S3 Monitor intend to check the  last object(key) last_modified date in S3, and if its older than today, send alerting email.

+I'm using this to monitor my effective backup of Jeedom.

 ## Technical details